fustyles/fuClaw/README.md

 All files are fully decoupled.
 Any one of them can be modified independently without reflashing the firmware.
 Credentials stored in `env.json` are loaded first at boot, allowing the same firmware binary to be deployed across multiple devices with different configurations.

+### Timestamp-Based `workId` Event Tracking Mechanism
+In a complex environment involving concurrent multi-tasking and multimodal interactions, the system assigns a unique, timestamp-embedded identifier—`workId`—to every generated workflow or tool call.
+This design delivers several core architectural advantages:

+* **End-To-End Traceability:**
+  Because the `workId` natively integrates a precise timestamp, it creates a unified data thread across the local firmware, front-end web interfaces, and persistent conversation records (`memory.md`).
+Users and developers can seamlessly track the entire lifecycle of a single AI-driven decision event—from initial command reception and reasoning routing to tool execution and final feedback—using this single ID.
+* **Asynchronous Logging & Diagnostics:**
+  Under a multi-tasking FreeRTOS environment where logs from Telegram polling, Web servers, and Schedulers can easily interleave, the `workId` serves as a critical filter.
+It allows for effortless isolation and reconstruction of a specific event's context, drastically simplifying the complexity of asynchronous debugging and edge-side hardware state auditing.
+* **Idempotency Guard Against Duplicate Execution:**
+  By leveraging the chronological nature of the timestamped `workId`, the edge firmware can reliably detect and reject duplicate commands caused by network latencies, retry mechanisms, or Telegram long-polling glitches.
+This ensures that sensitive hardware atomic operations (such as servo rotation or GPIO toggling) are executed exactly once.

 ---

 ## 7. RTC Time Synchronization via Gemini and HTTP Header Parsing